knpuniversity/symfony/knpu/ep6-security/authorization-roles.md

 Second, notice this is an access denied screen: 403, forbidden. *We* see this because we're in development mode.
 But your users will see a different error page, which you can customize.
-In fact, you can have different a different error page for 403 errors, 404 errors and 500 errors.
+In fact, you can have a different error page for 403 errors, 404 errors and 500 errors.
 It's easy to setup - so just check the docs.

-Access controls are *super* easy to setup... but they're a bit inflexible, unless you love writing really complex, unreadable regular expressions.
+Access controls are *super* easy to use... but they're a bit inflexible, unless you love writing really complex, unreadable regular expressions.
 Next, let's look at a more precise way to control access: in your controller.